3 Tips to Protect Corporate (and Personal) Data from Cyber Theft

 CyberSecurity Tip from Someone in the Field

 The PROMOrx team works with the most innovative tech companies and cybersecurity experts in the world.
 A client, who is a financial crimes investigator shared why she's puzzled more aren't ordering these cybersecurity giveaways.
-She owns a data blocking adapter personally and expressed shock that more people weren't using them and others didn't even know about them.
+She owns a usb data blocking adapter personally and expressed shock that more people weren't using them and how many don't know about them.

 We've All Been Here: